Epicurius/Lem-in/README.md

 ## Conclusion

-This was the first project where i learned how to use structs and lists. <br>
+This was the first project where i learned how to use structs and lists. </n>
-I had a lot of fun with the project (especially the optimizing part), but due to a team project I had to<br>
+I had a lot of fun with the project (especially the optimizing part), but due to a team project I had to</n>
 finnish the project prematurely.
 So the end result is not as polished as many of my other projects.